Administration of Malappuram district: Parliament constituencies

-Administrative subdivisions
+Administrative sub-divisions

 The district consists of two revenue divisions (Tirur and Perintalmanna), seven subdistricts, 135 villages, 15 blocks, twelve municipalities and 100 panchayats.

 Revenue administration

 The Collectrate, headed by the District Collector, coordinates and administers revenue administration, headquartered in Malappuram.
 For the ease of revenue administration, there are 7 subdistricts in the district, which are again divided into 138 revenue villages.
 These 7 subdistricts are combined in 2 revenue divisions namely Tirur and Perinthalmanna.
 Revenue divisional offices (RDOs) are situated in Tirur and Perinthalmanna, respectively, and are headed by Revenue Divisional Officers (RDOs)/Sub-Collectors.